At the start of each academic year, we welcome new academics to Queen’s. Please find brief biographies for our newest members below.

 Aura Raulo, Browne Junior Research Fellow in Biology

 Aura is a microbial ecologist studying the ecology of symbiotic gut microbiota in social animals.
-Her background is in island ecology and this has led her to study wild animals as if they are moving islands, carrying a mini-ecosystem of bacteria inside them.
-She completed her Master’s in Helsinki University studying the social group-specific microbiomes of red-bellied lemurs, after which she moved to Oxford to start a DPhil in Zoology in 2016.
-Here, she built on the idea of microbiomes as ecosystems nested inside social systems by developing a new study system in Wytham Woods to study how gut microbiomes spread in social networks of wild mice.
+Their background is in island ecology and this has led them to study wild animals as if they are moving islands, carrying a mini-ecosystem of bacteria inside them.
+They completed their Master’s in Helsinki University studying the social group-specific microbiomes of red-bellied lemurs, after which they moved to Oxford to start a DPhil in Zoology in 2016.
+Here, they built on the idea of microbiomes as ecosystems nested inside social systems by developing a new study system in Wytham Woods to study how gut microbiomes spread in social networks of wild mice.

 Aoife Cantrill, Laming Junior Research Fellowship in Living Foreign Languages